Erik Poppe: Awards

-Erik Poppe is the only director to have received the Norwegian National Film Critics' Award four times.
+Poppe is the only director to have received the Norwegian National Film Critics' Award four times.
 Hawaii-Oslo in 2005, Troubled Water in 2009, A Thousand Times Good Night in 2014 and The Kings Choice in 2017 - all movies were also voted as last year's Best Feature.

-When he received the price for best film in 2014 at The Amanda, he became historical by being the only director to have been nominated for all his feature movies (five movies) in the categories best film or/ and best director at the Amanda, Norway's national film prizes.
+When he received the price for best film in 2014 at The Amanda, he became the only director to have been nominated for all his feature movies (five movies) in the categories best film or/ and best director at the Amanda, Norway's national film prizes.

 The King's Choice ("Kongens nei") was the Amanda jury's clear favorite at 2017's awards as well.
 Nominated for a record 13 Amandas — Norway's national film prizes — it snagged eight.

 Poppe has participated in key festivals, and received prizes such as the Berlinale -Panorama (Schpaaa), The Vesuvio Prize at Napoli International Film Festival, Norwegian entries for best foreign language movie at Oscars, Festroia in Portugal for Best Directing, Silver Dolphin in Festroia, Nordic Ministerie Councils Award for The Best Nordic Feature, ecumenical awards.

 Troubled Water made history at the Hamptons International Film Festival in 2008 by being the first feature to win both the festival's Golden Starfish for Best Narrative Feature and the Audience Award.

 Poppe received the Special Golden Angel, the lifetime achievement award, for his work as Outstanding European Film Artist at the 2016 International Film Festival TOFIFEST in Poland.

 Erik Poppe is co-owner of Paradox Film and the Paradox Group.
 A series of companies producing features.

-On his career as a photojournalist: "All the actions I undertook back then were driven by the urge to draw attention to the horrors of war.
-I wanted for my pictures to grab you by the throat, when eating breakfast on a Saturday morning."

-On working with feature movies: "You need to be honest, because this way your audience will be able to identify with the topic and the hero.
-My role, as an artist, is to prepare a text with open questions and hide the fact that I have an answer key.
-Questions will provoke audience to discuss the film and seek new perspectives.
-The film is supposed to make a difference, and maybe offer a therapeutic effect."